 There really is a limitless amount of skills to learn on the homestead.
 Getting back to basics by being self sufficient requires a lot of old fashioned skills that have been lost in todays world.
 As a homesteader the bucket list always seems to grow.
-Here’s 149 Homestead Skills to inspire your journey- no matter where you live!
+Here’s my collection of Homestead Skills to inspire your journey- no matter where you live!

 Living on a homestead is a constantly learning curve.
 It’s been the most exciting and scary part of having land, animals and an old farm house.

 There’s so much to do, so many possibilities and lots of excitement!
 How do you manage to do it all?
 I’ve picked up a few time management hacks when trying to get everything done.
 Who knows you could just learn it all this year!

 Today I share with you a random collection of basic homestead skills you might try adding to your own bucket list.
 Go ahead and be inspired- just don’t think you have to do it all!
 If I’ve missed something, PLEASE comment below and let me know!
 Tell me- What’s on your bucket list?

 There is a lot to learn when it comes to homesteading.
 In this post I’ll share with you the skills I’ve learned so far and many helpful resources to help you get started learning something new!
 There is an endless amount of things to learn and experience.